-Attention is a resource, as surely as is air, water, and food.
+Resources are not limited to things like air, water and food.
 Babies who are provided with these essentials but not with love and motherly attention fail to thrive.

 By focusing attention on one thing, we single it out; we define it as a Particularity.
-We withdraw attention from other things, which then mingle into our peripheral awareness.
+As we focus on one thing, we withdraw attention from other things, which then mingle into our peripheral awareness.

 The actualized INformable has the capacity (an unrealized potential in itself) to realize something by paying focused attention to that which otherwise would remain as a mere potential.
-In the process of Creation, the one who pays attention can then be acknowledged as the Creator (causal Subject) and the one who receives attention can then be recognized as the Created (effective Object).
+In the process of Creation, the one who pays attention can then be acknowledged as the Creator (causal Subject) and the one who receives attention can then be recognized as the Created (Object effected).

 The interaction is between these diametrically opposed relata: one relatum is actually quantized already (though the INformable is potentially the Observer/Creator) and the other is still in potentiality (even though the INformative has an actual value, an eigenvalue).
 The latter effectively disturbs the former by revealing its inherent value.
 If this INformative value is of interest to, or resonates with, the INformable, the two will become entangled.
 The relationship of the entangled pair now has a collective inside-space that holds them together, a boundary that mediates between their inputs and outputs, and an outside-space that automatically repels impertinent influences.